huy/knn_text_classification/README.markdown

 **Term's processing**

-In order to use these algorithms, code's description as well as description of it's synonyms has to be tokenized, stop worlds has to be removed and terms are to be stemmed
+In order to use the algorithm, code's description as well as description of it's synonyms are tokenized, stop worlds are removed and terms are stemmed.

 * the list of stop words is borrowed from ENGLISH_STOP_WORDS of http://lucene.apache.org/
 * the implementation of stemming is borrowed from http://tartarus.org/~martin/PorterStemmer/java.txt